mshardel/Fair-AI-Aging/README.md

 # Fair-AI-Aging
 Predict post-discharge days at home after hospitalization for hip fracture among Medicare fee-for-service beneficiaries.
+Programs written by Jeffrey Zhao, MS.

 1. internal_crossvalidation.R fits OLS and average constrained regression and validates the models with multiple metrics using data from study years 2010-2016.
 2. external_validation.R fits OLS and average constrained regression using data from study years 2010-2016 and validates the models with multiple metrics using data from study year 2017.